JEP 505: Structured Concurrency (Fifth Preview)

 Structured concurrency is an approach to concurrent programming that preserves the natural relationship between tasks and subtasks, which leads to more readable, maintainable, and reliable concurrent code.
 The term "structured concurrency" was coined by Martin Sústrik and popularized by Nathaniel J. Smith.
 Ideas from other languages, such as Erlang's hierarchical supervisors, inform the design of error handling in structured concurrency.

-If a task splits into concurrent subtasks then they all return to the same place, namely the task's code block.
+Structured concurrency derives from a simple principle: If a task splits into concurrent subtasks then they all return to the same place, namely the task's code block.

 Description

 The principal class of the structured concurrency API is StructuredTaskScope, in the java.util.concurrent package.
-This class allows developers to structure a task as a family of concurrent subtasks, and to coordinate them as a unit.
+This class allows us to structure a task as a family of concurrent subtasks, and to coordinate them as a unit.
 Subtasks are executed in their own threads by forking them individually and then joining them as a unit.
 StructuredTaskScope confines the lifetimes of the subtasks to a clear lexical scope in which all of a task's interactions with its subtasks — forking, joining, handling errors, and composing results — takes place.

 Response handle() throws InterruptedException {